-The Day of the Dead, or Día de Muertos in Spanish, is a holiday for friends and family who have died.
-On the face of it, you might think it's a somber occasion but it's actually a very colourful affair with traditional costumes and skeletal makeup.
+The Day of the Dead, or Día de Muertos in Spanish, is a vacation for friends and family who have died.
+On the face of it, you might think it's a somber occasion but it's actually a very colorful affair with traditional costumes and skeletal makeup.
 The belief is that the spirits of the dead return for one day to be with their families.
 Before colonisation by the Spanish, it was celebrated in the summer but now coincides with the Christian Allhallowtide observance of Halloween, All Saints' Day and All Souls' Day.
-Offerings (ofrenda) of food, flowers (particularly Mexican marigolds), colourful sugar skulls and candles are laid out.
+Offerings (ofrenda) of food, flowers (particularly Mexican marigolds), colorful sugar skulls and candles are laid out.
 Flowers to represent the transience of life and the candle light to guide the dead on their way back.
 Celebrations take place across Mexico, although this is more recent in northern Mexico, but Mexico City, Oaxaca and Pátzcuaro are particularly well known for their festivities.
 There are markets, music and parties in cemeteries.

 The lost civilization of the mysterious Mayans and the pyramids they left behind really capture the imagination.
 The iconic Pyramid of Kukulkan, or the El Castillo pyramid, dominates Chichen Itza and demonstrates the Mayans' extraordinary understanding of astromony.
 The main event at the equinox is the appearance of the snake deity Kukulkan, meaning "feathered serpent" in the Yucatec Maya language that was spoken in the Yucatan Peninsula, slithering down the 91 steps of the El Castillo pyramid that is dedicated to him.
 At around 4pm on the spring equinox, the illusion of a snake is created by the shadow of the terraces on the stairway, at the bottom of which are great carved snake heads.